Randallkiddsr/python-beginners/README.md

 - How much does it cost to operate twenty servers per day?

 - How much does it cost to operate twenty servers per month?
 How many days can I operate one server with $918?

+**06**: Create a program that asks the user how far he/she wants to travel.
+If the answer is less than three miles tell the user to walk.
+If more than three miles, but less than three hundred miles, tell the user to drive.
+If more then 300 miles then tell the user to fly.